 This section is a summary of the material tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States.
 This section is based upon current provisions of the Internal Revenue Code, existing and proposed regulations and current administrative rulings and court decisions, all of which are subject to change.
-Later changes in these authorities may cause the tax consequences to vary substantially from the consequences described below.
+Changes in these authorities may cause the tax consequences to vary substantially from the consequences described below.

-The following discussion does not comment on all federal income tax matters affecting us or our unitholders.
-Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt institutions, foreign persons, individual retirement accounts (IRAs), real estate investment trusts (REITs) or mutual funds.
-Accordingly, we recommend that each prospective unitholder consult, and depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences particular to him of the ownership or disposition of common units.
+The following discussion does not address on all federal income tax matters affecting us or our unitholders.
+Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt institutions, non-U.S. persons, individual retirement accounts (IRAs), real estate investment trusts (REITs) or mutual funds.
+Accordingly, we encourage each prospective unitholder to consult, and depend on, such unitholder's own tax advisor in analyzing the U.S. federal, state, local and non-U.S. tax consequences particular to that unitholder resulting from the ownership or disposition of common units.

 No ruling has been or will be requested from the IRS regarding our status as a partnership for federal income tax purposes.
 Accordingly, the statements made here may not be sustained by a court if contested by the IRS.
 Any contest of this sort with the IRS may materially and adversely impact the market for the common units and the prices at which common units trade.
-In addition, the costs of any contest with the IRS will be borne directly or indirectly by the unitholders and the general partner.
+In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to the unitholders and thus will be borne indirectly by the unitholders.
 Furthermore, the tax treatment of us, or of an investment in us, may be significantly modified by future legislative or administrative changes or court decisions.
 Any modifications may or may not be retroactively applied.